lumen-org/modelbase/README.md

 1. Clone this repository into a folder of your choice.
 Let's call it `<root>`.
 2. Install the `mb_modelbase` package locally, i.e, do `cd <root> && pip3 install .`
-3. Install the `CGModelSelection` package.
-This provides a model selection capabilities for various types of multivariate Gaussian and Conditional Gaussian (CG) models. **currently this package is not publicly available and unfortunately lumen will not fully work without it**.
-Get in touch with me or Frank Nussbaum for access.
-The repository is hosted [here](https://ci.inf-i2.uni-jena.de/ra86ted/CGmodelselection).
+3. Install the `CGModelSelection` package with `git submodule init`.

+CGmodelselection

 For a development setup, see further below.